walezbee/AzureFunMigration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 *Migration Execution*

 1. What Azure components or configurations should be deployed prior to migration?

-    Before migrating your first application, the Azure environment should be prepared.
-This includes:
+How can this Azure environment be made future-proof and aligned with best practices?

+    Suppose you were building a new town or housing estate.
+Before building houses, you would first put in place the underlying infrastructure - electricity, gas, water, sewerage, telecoms, roads, and so on.
+Migrating an enterprise to Azure is similar - before migrating the applications (building houses), you need the underlying infrastructure.

+    In Azure, this underlying infrastructure includes:
     - Planning and creating Azure subscriptions
     - Planning the network: Azure virtual networks, including address spaces and subnets; network security devices such as Application Gateways or third-party devices; Active Directory and name resolution; on-premises connectivity
     - Defining best practices for Azure deployments, such as resource group structure, choice of region, use of templates, resource naming convention and use of resource locks
     - Defining governance controls, including identity and access management, role-based access, policy, blueprints, and cost management including internal charge-back and reporting
     - Planning operations for migrated workloads, including Azure Site Recovery, Azure Backup, Advisor, Security Center, update management, and monitoring

-For more information, see the [Azure Virtual Datacenter](https://docs.microsoft.com/azure/architecture/vdc/) and [Azure Enterprise Scaffold](https://docs.microsoft.com/azure/architecture/cloud-adoption/appendix/azure-scaffold) documentation in the Azure Architecture Center.
+    This is called an Azure **landing zone**.
+The [Microsoft Cloud Adoption Framework](https://docs.microsoft.com/azure/cloud-adoption-framework/) includes [detailed guidance on how to build your landing zone](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/).
+This includes the principles and design areas, as well as two implementation approaches - start small and expand, or start at enterprise scale.

+    Azure Blueprints includes out-of-the-box samples you can use to provision an initial landing zone, such as the [Azure Migration landing zone blueprint sameple](https://docs.microsoft.com/azure/governance/blueprints/samples/caf-migrate-landing-zone/).
+You can use this as-is, or as a starting point for your own landing zone blueprint.

 2. What tools are available for migration execution?
 Provide options for VMware VMs, physical servers, and databases.